 Please contact us to receive the agenda for Intake September 2023.

 Shape the Future: Healthcare Systems, Economics and Accounting

 Location: Frankfurt, Germany at Frankfurt School of Finance and Management

 This module gives an overview of the main and basic types of healthcare systems and the underlying dimensions.
 A comprehensive introduction to the German Healthcare System serves as the basis and role model for comparing different systems and to foster discussions.

-Building on the financial accounting introduced in module 1, this module introduces the most important financial management tools, available financing instruments, methods of cost accounting and management systems as well as performance controlling.
+Building on the financial accounting introduced in module 1, this module introduces the most important financial management tools, available financing instruments, cost accounting and management systems, and performance controlling.

 Entrepreneurship & Management in Competitive Markets

 In this module, participants will develop a business plan for a real investment project.
 In addition, based on the MarkStrat Online simulation game participants learn how to use management tools in the area of strategic marketing and portfolio management in a problem-oriented and effective way.

 Location: Singapore at the National University of Singapore Yong Loo Lin School of Medicine